 Send targeted auto messages

-Once you put your auto message live, these customers and every customer who subsequently meets these criteria will get the message (just once).
+Once you put your ongoing message live, these customers and every customer who subsequently meets these criteria will get the message (just once).

-Note: If you select a manual message, this message will only send to the users who currently match the filters.
+Note: If you select a one-off message, this message will only send to the users who currently match the filters.